-- decides concerning automation - what should be automated, to what degree? - when and how should automation been done? - selects tools to support testing and organize any training in tool use for testers - decides about the implementation of the test environment(s) - writes test summary reports based on the information gathered during testing
+- decides concerning automation - what should be automated, to what degree? - when and how should automation been done? - selects tools to support testing and organize any training in tool use for testers, - decides about the implementation of the test environment(s), - writes test summary reports based on the information gathered during testing.

-- Synonyms: Test Engineer, Test Designer - Best people should test! - Software Testers are real experts after finishing the tests - They know the software: Strengths and weaknesses - They could work as multiplier, for introducing, and for training
+- Synonyms: Test Engineer, Test Designer

+- Best people should test!

+- Software Testers are real experts after end of the tests

+- They know the software:

+Strengths and weaknesses.

+- They could support

+- as multiplier,

+- for introducing, and

+- for training.

 - Qualification

 - Requirements Know-how

 - Modelling,

-- UML (Use Cases),
+- UML (Unified Modeling Language) concerning use cases,

-- agile methods (User Stories).
+- agile methods concerning user stories.

-- IT Know-how
+- IT Know-howData modelling

-Data modelling

-- Test Know-how
+- Test Know-how.

-- Expertise about the subject to be tested
+- Expertise about the subject to be tested,

-- Reviews and contributes to test plans
+- reviews and contributes to test plans.

-- Analyses, reviews and assesses user requirements, specifications and models for testability
+- analyses, reviews and assesses user requirements, specifications and models for testability

-- → Point out faults / open issues
+- → Points out faults / open issues.

-- Prepares and acquires test data
+- Prepares and acquires test data.

 - Creates test specifications

-- Test Cases, and

-- Test Scenarios
+- creates test cases,

+- creates test scenarios,

-- Combining Test Data with Test Cases / Test Scenarios
+- combines test data with test cases / test scenarios

-- Reviews tests developed by others - Sets up the test environment (often coordinating with system administration and network management)
+- reviews tests developed by others. - sets up and operates the test environment (often coordinated with system administration and network management). - => Depending on effort / size of test environment this could be a special role

-- Implements tests on all test levels, executes and logs the tests, evaluates the results and documents the deviations from expected results - Uses test administration or management tools and test monitoring tools as required - Automates tests (may be supported by a developer or a test automation expert) - Measures performance of components and systems (if applicable)
+- implements tests on all test levels, executes and logs the tests, evaluates the results and documents deviations from expected results. - opens and retests defects after fix. - uses test administration or management tools and test monitoring tools as required. - automates tests (may be supported by a developer or a test automation expert), - measures performance of components and systems if applicable.

 - Depending on the test level and the risks related to the product and the project, different people may take over the role of tester, e.g.

 - at the component and integration level:

-- Developers
+- > Developers.

 - at the acceptance test level:

-- Business experts
+- > Business experts,

-- Users
+- > Users.

 - for operational acceptance testing:

-- Operators.
+- > Operators.